-Because the Coronavirus is so new, we can’t talk definitively about how to cure it or lessen its symptoms.
-But Ayurveda can contribute recommendations that have long been used to address the flu and the common cold.
+Because the COVID-19 is so new, we can’t talk definitively about how to cure or lessen the symptoms of that specific virus.
+However, Ayurveda can contribute helpful recommendations that have been used to address viruses and the common cold throughout the ages.

 Of course, if you have the slightest symptom of the beginning of ANYTHING, stay home, get plenty of rest, eat only when you are really hungry, and sip hot water throughout the day….and watch your symptoms.
 Make sure someone knows you are sick and stay in touch with them.